 Certain company officers and the directors of AECOM have a special responsibility to promote integrity within our company.
 Their role requires them to ensure that our company's public disclosures are accurate and complete.
 In order to do so, these individuals are required to know and understand the financial disclosure laws that apply to their work.
 Violations of financial disclosure laws will be viewed as a severe offense that may result in disciplinary action, up to and including termination.
 This includes failing to report potential violations by others.

-If you believe that a violation has occurred, contact Management, the Ethics and Compliance Office or In-House Counsel.
+If you have an honest and sincere belief that a violation has occurred, contact a member of the Ethics & Compliance team, Management or In-House Counsel.
 If you prefer to report on an anonymous basis, where allowed by law, you may submit a report by contacting the AECOM Ethics Hotline.
-Keep in mind that it is against company policy to retaliate against anyone who makes an honest and sincere report of violations.
+Keep in mind that it is against company policy to retaliate against anyone who makes an honest and sincere report of a violation.